Kiryat Malakhi: Transportation

 The city's main transportation hub is the Malakhi Junction (also known as Qastina).

 Education

 According to CBS, there are 15 schools and 4,909 students in the city.
 They are spread out as 10 elementary schools and 2,867 elementary school students, and 2 high schools and 2,042 high school students.

+Voting Patterns

+In the 2022 election, 88 percent of voters in Kiryat Malakhi voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 10 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.1 percent voted for the Arab parties.